mcthomas/opal-p5rb/README.md

 - [x] P5 static functions

-- [x] P5 class instances
+- [x] P5 class instantiation

+- [ ] P5 instance members

 - [ ] P5 instance methods

 ### Usage

-Create your sketch at the bottom of the file `wrapper.rb`, where designated.
+Create your sketch in `sketch.rb` or in a new file which you include.
 Then launch a local server from the working directory (e.g. `python -m http.server`).

-Errors persist when moving to a new file and including the bindings module, so I've isolated the work to a single file.
+_js console errors will appear for any event functions that you don't define in your sketch, e.g. mouseMoved()_

-### Example Sketch _(also in src)_
+### Example Sketch _(in src at ./sketch.rb)_

 ![cubes](./sketch.gif)